StillAbeginnerr/StillAbeginnerr/README.md

 ---

 ## ✏️ Currently on?
-- Open to be hired for developer as well as Intern roles, preferably an AI Full-Stack position.
+- Open to be hired for developer as well as Full Time roles, preferably an AI Full-Stack position.

 ## 🌟 Open Source Experience (Open Street Maps, World's Biggest Open Editable Map Database)
 - OpenStreetMap (abbreviated OSM) is a free, open map database updated and maintained by a community of volunteers via open collaboration.